Semi-parametric inference based on adaptively collected data

 \subsubsection{Estimating the target parameter $\TrueTargetPar$}

-Our procedure is a particular type of $Z$-estimator, in that we compute the solution to a set of equations based on a $\TargetDim$-dimensional score function.
+Our procedure is a particular type of \mbox{$Z$-estimator,} in that we compute the solution to a set of equations based on a $\TargetDim$-dimensional score function.
 Let us introduce some notation required to define this score function.
 The conditional covariance of the regression vector $\iRegressor$, when conditioned upon the pair $(\iHistory, \iNuisance)$, is given by

 where $\SelectProb \in \real^{\TargetDim}$ is the vector of selection probabilities previously defined.
-Note that this matrix can be computed at each time $i$, since it is assumed that we know the selection mechanism.
+Note that this matrix can be computed at each time $i$, since the selection mechanism is known.
 Using this random matrix, we then construct the \emph{score function}\footnote{Strictly speaking, this score function $\ScoreFun_i$ also depends on the quadruple $(\iResponse, \iRegressor, \iNuisance, \iHistory)$, but we omit this dependence for notational simplicity.}